Feedback-Friend/Web-Application/README.md

 # Feedback Friend

-Note: HIGHLY recommended to use WSL/MacOS/Linux for running these commands and accessing OCI resources.
+InstNote: HIGHLY recommended to use WSL/MacOS/Linux for running these commands and accessing OCI resources.

 ## Commands